mlawry/minirestsharp/README.md

 * JSON and XML serialization specific code has been removed.

+* Deserialization is done in IRestResponse, so you can make sure the request was successful first.

 * Only supports one asynchronous `ExecuteTaskAsync` method.

 * No support for proxy, pipelining, client certificates, PreAuthenticate and other advanced features.